 UT's Lowth Entrepreneurship Center has recently received several national, competitive awards for its high quality and innovative programming.
 These include:

-- 2016 Model Undergraduate Entrepreneurship Program in the U.S. (awarded by the United States Association for Small Business and Entrepreneurship (USASBE))
+- Named the 2016 Model Undergraduate Entrepreneurship Program in the U.S. by the United States Association for Small Business and Entrepreneurship (USASBE)

-- 2014 Outstanding Emerging Entrepreneurship Program in U.S. (awarded by USASBE)
+- Named the 2014 Outstanding Emerging Entrepreneurship Program in U.S. by USASBE

 Student Organizations and Activities